Budapest might just be one of the best cities in Europe – it’s got history, impressive architecture, thermal baths, and a youthful atmosphere.

 Grand and magnificent, Budapest is a jewel on the River Danube.
 The capital city is known for its impressive architecture, historical attractions, youthful atmosphere, and vibrant nightlife.
 As well as its long history and hearty goulash soups.

-5 Best Neighborhoods to Stay in Budapest
+Budapest’s Five Best Neighborhoods to Stay in

-District I Várkerület, or the Castle District, is one of the most iconic neighbourhoods in Budapest.
+District I Várkerület, or the Castle District, is one of the most iconic neighborhoods in Budapest.
 Located on the Buda side of the River Danube, this district offers quaint cobblestone streets, grand medieval architecture, and picturesque views.

 Well connected to Pest via public transport, this district is the ideal base for those wanting a unique stay.
 Popular during the day but peaceful at night, this district is a relaxing oasis in the city.
 Enjoy the city’s top attractions, great restaurants, and panoramic views right on your doorstep.